 What 1001 days taught us

 Transformation is not an event.
-It’s a practice.
+It is a practice.

-The companies that improve and stay improved aren’t the ones with the best strategies.
-They’re the ones with the best habits.
-Daily disciplines of measurement, communication, and adjustment.
+The organisations that improve and stay improved are not the ones with the best strategies.
+They are the ones with the best habits - daily disciplines of measurement, communication, and adjustment.

-Our job isn’t to be brilliant consultants.
-Our job is to build organisations that don’t need brilliant consultants.
+Our job is not to be brilliant consultants.
+Our job is to build organisations that no longer need brilliant consultants.

 That takes longer than a project plan suggests.
-And it’s worth every day.
+And it is worth every day.